-Eligibility Testing: Eligibility for benefits is determined based upon the age nearest the year based upon the computed percent of payroll shown in this report, and the actual payroll payable at the time contributions are made.
+Eligibility Testing: Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.

+Incidence of Contributions: Contributions are assumed to be received continuously throughout the year based upon the computed percent of payroll shown in this report, and the actual payroll payable at the time contributions are made.

-Incidence of Contributions: Contributions are assumed to be received continuously throughout spouses for active member valuation purposes.
+Marriage Assumption: Male spouses are assumed to be three years older than female spouses for active member valuation purposes.